Top Rated Power Inverters and Power Inverter Brands

 When it comes to pure sine wave inverters, there are few companies that do a better job of manufacturing this type of power inverter.
 Of course, there is ample reason for that to be the case.
 For one, Samlex has been specializing in power distribution services for almost three decades.
 Founded in 1991, the company initially made power conversion products, like power inverters, almost to exclusivity.
 That said, power inverters are not the only type of product that Samlex produces.
 Along with power inverters, Samlex also manufactures battery chargers, communications power supplies in both alternate and direct currents, radio communications cabinets, and combination inverter/chargers.
 In fact, Samlex has even kept up with more modern developments of solar power making both panels, kits, and battery maintenance products.

-Still, when you look at Samlex, your first thought should likely be power inverters.
+Still, when you look at Samlex, your first thought should likely be that this might be the best inverter that y ou can buy–regardless the type.
 Though we highlighted the top-tier quality of Samlex pure sine wave power inverters originally, it is important to note that the brand also makes high-quality modified sine wave inverters.
 Samlex uses their high-efficiency PWM design to allow multiple deep cycle batteries to be chained to one another to the modified sine wave inverter without surges in voltage or watts overloading the power inverter.
 In regards to their pure sine wave inverters, Samlex offers a couple market selections.
 They cover both the general 120V and 240V as well as a higher-end market that demands more reliable power inversion with their SSW series.
 Regardless the niche market, all of Samlex’s pure sine wave power inverters are noted for their excellent handling of heat dispersion.

 While not the oldest company on our list, Xantrex has been in the power conversion and management industry for well over three decades.
 In fact, Xantrex is actually older than Samlex.
-In that time, the company has all but mastered the inversion of DC power to AC power and earned a reputation as one of the best power inversion manufacturers around.
+In that time, the company has all but mastered the inversion of DC power to AC power and earned a reputation as one of the best power inversion manufacturers around with sterling power inverter reviews to back that up.
 That said, they are not necessarily an industrial grade power management brand like some of the others.
 Still, many of Xantrex’s products meet numerous national and international standards including UL, CSA, and CE.
 Moreover, the Xantrex brand has been registered as both an ISO 9001 and ISO 2000 company which are international standards for quality management.
 Together, they demonstrate that Xantrex meets or exceeds some of the highest standards for commercial power management products.

 Aside from Samlex, Xantrex is also noted for being one of the heavy hitters in the power management and distribution market.
 In fact, they offer products in many of the same fields.
 That said, there are a handful of fields which do differentiate the two brands, and these differences actually go a long way with informing us about the differences between both brands’ power inverters.